 The Group recognises service revenue by considering the possibility of incurred cost recovery when unable to reasonably measure the performance obligation result of the service contract.
 The Group recognises service revenue within the amount of incurred costs when the incurred costs are likely to be recovered before the acceptance by the client.
 At the time the work performed is accepted by the client, the service revenue for the period is recognised based on the difference between the total contract price and accumulated recognised service revenue.
-As the timing of revenue recognition of service contract is affected by the accuracy of the timing of client acceptance, service revenue recognition was identified as a key audit matter.
+As the timing of service revenue recognition is affected by the accuracy of the time of client acceptance, service revenue recognition was identified as a key audit matter.